 How does a nation defend a spacious new land to which it just laid claim?
-Consider a land that begins with a trickle of settlers, only to surge into a steady stream of immigrants, each year’s population surpassing the next by leaps and bounds; a territory teaming with merchants, farmers, and artisans, quickly fanning out over vast stretches of a wilderness from which villages and cities began to emerge.
-How does the Crown provide protection for its burgeoning populace?
-The answer is simple.
-It doesn’t, and in doing so, it sets the foundation of its own ruin.
+Consider a land that began with a trickle of settlers, only to surge into a steady stream of immigrants, each year’s population surpassing the next by leaps and bounds; a territory teaming with merchants, farmers, and artisans, who quickly fanned out over vast stretches of a wilderness from which villages and cities began to emerge.
+How did the Crown provide protection for its burgeoning populace?
+The answer was simple.
+It didn’t, and in doing so, it sets the foundation of its own ruin.

-Up and down the east coast, all freeman within set age limits were ordered to muster at pre-designated times and training days were held.
+All along the east coast, freeman within set age limits were ordered to muster at predesignated times and training days were held.
 Cannon and firearms were purchased and English veterans were hired to act as instructors for the militia.
 Watch and Alarm companies were assembled at the firing of a cannon or the burning of a beacon.
-Colonies established militia systems based on the British county lieutenant system appointed a lieutenant as the chief militia officer of the county.
+Colonies established militia systems based on the British county lieutenant system that appointed a lieutenant as the chief militia officer of the county.
 Some used the contemporary European norm of 1 captain, 1 lieutenant, 1 ensign, 3 sergeants, 3 drummers, 1 corporal and 90 privates.

 By the mid 18th century, militia law of most colonies required that all free males between the ages of sixteen and fifty be enlisted.
 These men were organized into companies of thirty two to sixty eight men.
 Companies were organized into regiments and the Governor appointed the regimental officers.
 All militia in a county were under the direct command of a County Lieutenant holding the grade of colonel who, upon taking the field, outranked all colonels commanding individual regiments.